fluxcd/flux2/docs/guides/mozilla-sops.md

 ```

 !!! hint
-    You can generate the above manifests using `gotk create <kind> --export > manifest.yaml`.
+    You can generate the above manifests using `flux create <kind> --export > manifest.yaml`.

 Assuming a team member wants to deploy an application that needs to connect
 to a database using a username and password, they'll be doing the following: